My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-With an interest in history I’ve always had a fascination in trying to understand how and why various social aspects of different cultures diverge and converge overtime.
-It’s one of my many interests, and to feed this curiosity I often read up about it from some of the more reputable web sources e.g. Wikipedia, but this tends to be a dry source of information.
+Due to an interest in history, I’ve always had a fascination in trying to understand various social aspects of different cultures, or how and why these aspects diverge and converge overtime.
+It’s one of my many interests, and to feed this curiosity I often read up about it from some of the more reputable web sources, e.g. Wikipedia, but this tends to be a dry source of information.
 So to put some flesh to the bones I also like to correspond with people from different cultures across the world.

 Confusing Things About British Homes

 In Britain almost all homes are brick and mortar; even most new homes are constructed from brick.
 The standard build being a cavity wall construction; with the inner skin being built from either clay bricks or concrete blocks, and the outer skin usually made with bricks.
 Interior walls dividing rooms are usually brick built, even when they’re not load bearing.

 A clay brick is about 8 inches long and 3 inches high, with a concrete block measuring about 18 inches long and 8 inches high.
 With both being about 4 inches wide.
 The gap between the inner and outer wall, which these days is filled with insulation is generally about 3 inches wide.